MilkyGreen/MilkyGreen/README.md

 - ⚡ Fun fact: ...
 -->

-- Familiar with Java, used Go , C and JS
+- Familiar with Java, used Go , C and JS.
-- Interested in: distributed system, algorithm, blockchain, compiler and interpreter
+- Interested in: distributed system, algorithm, blockchain, compiler and interpreter.
-- Solving a algorithm problem per day(almost) at [leetcode](https://leetcode-cn.com/u/milkygreen/)
+- Solving a algorithm problem per day(almost) at [leetcode](https://leetcode-cn.com/u/milkygreen/).
-- Working at an aowesome low-code company in China
+- Working at an aowesome low-code company in China.
-- Learning English by reading tech blogs , listening podcasts and watching TVshows 😁
+- Learning English everyday.